wcountiss/baseballpitch/Readme.txt

 Motus
-End of Week 1:
-No Stats
-SnapShot Chart - 2

 End of Week 2:
 SnapShot Charts All

 End of Week 3:
-Awards
 Get Year of Pitch Data
 Couch View of Players in Team Overview
 Coach View of Line Chart in Team Overview